Instructional Method: On-Demand Webinar

 To learn how the changes the FCC has made to AM rules will affect you and your station.
 Knowing these changes will help you keep your station operate more efficiently and deal with pattern distortion from neighboring towers.

-Cris Alexander is Director of Engineering for Crawford Broadcasting Company.
-He began his career in broadcasting in Amarillo, Texas, in the mid-1970s.
+Cris Alexander is Director of engineering for Crawford Broadcasting Company.
+He began his career in broadcasting in Amarillo, TX, in the mid-1970s.
 Obtaining an FCC First Class Radiotelephone License, he worked in the engineering departments of AM, FM and TV stations in that market before moving to Dallas/Fort Worth, where he worked first in television and then in radio, landing in his present position with Crawford Broadcasting Company in 1984.

 Alexander is a graduate of the Cleveland Institute of Electronics (CIE) Broadcast Engineering course.
-He is an SBE member, holds SBE Certified Professional Broadcast Engineer (CPBE), AM Directional Specialist (AMD) and Digital Radio Broadcast Specialist (DRB) certifications and is Certification Chairman of the Denver SBE chapter.
+He is an SBE member, holds SBE Certified Professional Broadcast Engineer (CPBE), AM Directional Specialist (AMD) and Digital Radio Broadcast Specialist (DRB) certifications and is certification chairman of the Denver SBE chapter.
 He is an associate member of the Association of Federal Communications Commission Consulting Engineers (AFCCE).
 He is a partner in Au Contraire Software, Ltd., a provider of broadcast engineering software and database services, including AM antenna modeling software.

 The completion of this webinar from Webinars by SBE qualifies for 1 credit, identified under Category I of the Recertification Schedule for SBE Certifications.